jaredrkozar/SocialMediaDatabase/README.md

 - if you type user, you can then select between creating new users, viewing users, blocking users, liking tweets, deleting tweets and accounts, and following users

-- If you are an employee, you have the option f creating new employees, viewing employees, and removing employees
+- If you are an employee, you have the option of creating new employees, viewing employees, and removing employees

 - enter one of the commands to run the selected function.
 Type back to select between users and employees

+NOTE: You may get a ERR TIMOUT error message every so often.
+This is normal, and to fix it, just run the program again